How to Get More Google Reviews as a Dentist (2026)

 | FTC Guidelines | Selective solicitation, dishonest endorsement practices | Enforcement action + fines | Same review link to all qualifying patients |

 Respond to every review within 48 hours.
-Practices that respond to 100% of reviews see 12-15% higher future submission rates because patients know their feedback will be acknowledged.
+According to the American Dental Association's Health Policy Institute, patient retention compounds when practices visibly engage with feedback.
+Practices that respond to 100 percent of reviews see 12 to 15 percent higher future submission rates because patients know their feedback will be acknowledged.
 Thank positive reviewers with a specific reference to what they mentioned.
-For negative reviews, acknowledge the concern, express commitment to quality, and move the conversation offline without revealing patient details.
-Our review response guide provides templates for both scenarios.
+For negative reviews, acknowledge the concern, express commitment to quality, and move the conversation offline without revealing any patient details.
+For full templates and tone guidance, see our guide on how to respond to negative dental reviews.

 How Do You Measure Progress and Keep Improving?